-There are seven members of the Board appointed under the auspices of the Yukon Environmental and Socio-economic Assessment Act (YESAA).
+The Board is appointed under the auspices of the Yukon Environmental and Socio-economic Assessment Act (YESAA).

-Of the seven Board Members, the Chair of the Board and two Board members form the Executive Committee, which has a number of responsibilities under the Act.
+Among the Board, the Chair of the Board and two Board members form the Executive Committee, which has a number of responsibilities under the Act.
 The Board is appointed by the federal Minister of Indigenous and Northern Affairs after seeking the views of the Federal Minister of Environment and Climate Change.

 Prior to the appointments, nominations to the Board are made as specified in the legislation (YESAA).

 One member of the Executive Committee is nominated by the Council of Yukon First Nations (CYFN) and one member is nominated by the territorial government.
 The third member of the Executive Committee, the Chair, is appointed after the federal minister consults with the other two Executive Committee members.

 Of the four remaining Board members, two are nominated by CYFN, one is nominated by the territorial government and the fourth is a direct appointment by the federal minister.

 WENDY RANDALL | CHAIR OF THE BOARD / EXECUTIVE COMMITTEE MEMBER

 Wendy Randall was born and raised in Whitehorse, where she also raised her family.
 She has worked extensively with First Nations, federal and territorial governments as well as private industry in and outside of Yukon.